Hazardous Materials Investigations

 - Arsenic in pressure treated wood

-Once samples are collected, our in-house labs in Victoria, Nanaimo and Duncan can analyze asbestos samples using the NIOSH 9002 method.
+Once samples are collected, our in-house labs in Victoria, Nanaimo, Duncan, and Kamloops can analyze asbestos samples using the NIOSH 9002 method.
 Rush turnaround times are also available if required.
 Contact us for more information on scheduling and pricing.

 If you are purchasing a property that you plan on renovating or demolishing, we also offer pre-purchase testing for asbestos and other hazardous materials.
 These reports help you anticipate if abatement will be required, and give you a better understanding of the building.